sbrajesh/bp-live-notification/readme.txt

 1. This shows live update of notification bar screenshot-2.png

 == Changelog ==

+= 2.0.0 =
+1. Complete rewrite for better code and efficiency.
+1. Uses WordPress heartbeat api instead of long polling via the ajax.
+1. Allows theme authors to replace the inbuilt notification UI with a different one .

 = 1.0.5 =
 1. Updated for properly handling json response.